 If we view death as a ceasing of prospects and dementia as an even further constricting event, we might be viewing reality from behind Vaseline smeared lenses.
+People all have different experiences coping after the death of someone with dementia.

 It could be helpful to frame dementia death with a wide gaze toward wonder and curiosity, unknowns and possibilities or loving kindness and equanimity.